Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heater to avoid damage.

-Flat filters need to be replaced monthly, while pleated filters should work about three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter sooner.

 To make the process easier in the future, write with a permanent marker on your heating system outside or ductwork to show the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans capture moisture your heating system draws from the air.